Gurprem26/RC_AImodel/README.md

 * **30-Day Mortality:** Calibrated Random Forest Classifier
 * **30-Day Major Morbidity:** Calibrated XGBoost Classifier

-## Methodology
-Due to the rarity of severe complications and mortality, Global SMOTE (Synthetic Minority Over-sampling Technique) was applied to address class imbalance.
-The algorithms were heavily regularized to prevent overfitting.
-Probabilities were calibrated using Isotonic Regression and Platt Scaling, with optimal decision thresholds determined via the Youden Index.

 ## Files in this Repository
 * `app.py`: The Streamlit web application script.